ekiefl/pooltool/docs/contributing/index.md

         arg2: Description of arg2

     Returns:
+        list[str]:
             Description of the return value

     Raises:
         ExceptionType: Description of when this exception is raised